Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 If you downloaded python via the installation script, you can simply uncheck the box.

 #### Study Settings
+In the next section of the [image](#py_st_ws_pr_settings) you can set individual study settings.
 Here you can fill in the ID of the user (User ID), the ID of the current condition you are running the experiment on (Condition ID), as well as the ID of the current group (Group ID).
 This ensures sortable results.

 #### Warm Start & Perfect Rating Settings
+The following explanations refer to the bottom part of this [image](#py_st_ws_pr_settings).

 ##### Warm Start Setting
 * If you check the box for warm start, the initial rounds are skipped.
 This means, the optimizer will start to optimize from the first iteration on using the results from a previous study.
 The results of the previous study must be given as .csv files.
 They have to match a certain shape, which can be seen in the example data in *Assets/BOforUnity/BOData/BayesianOptimization/InitData*.
 Additionally the *ObservationsPerEvaluation.csv* of the previous study has to be copied in the LogData of the new study (For the example warm start you can copy the content of the *ExampleObservationsPerEvaluation.csv* located in the *InitData*-folder into the *ObservationsPerEvaluation.csv*).